cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/configure-gitlab.md

 {{% image src="/integrations/integration_builder/gitlab/23-error-step-select-correct-id.png" alt="Correct ID" %}}

-Now save and exist, and you will see that the error is gone.
+Now save and exit, and you will see that the error is gone.
 Start the recipe again.
 This may take a few seconds to run.

 {{% image src="/integrations/integration_builder/gitlab/24-start-recipe.png" alt="Start recipe" %}}